-There are many companies that offer travel insurance.
-These ones have been recommended.
+The following travel insurance companies have been recommended but the cheapest travel insurance for Vietnam will depend upon your personal circumstances.
 Hoi An Now has no affiliate deal with any of these companies and information has been provided by other tourists and long-term expats.

-If your insurance company says you are covered to ride a motorbike, in many instances you are not!
+iii.
+If your travel insurance company says you are covered to ride a motorbike, in many instances you are not!

 Motorbike Insurance – Are You Covered?